psecio/websecio/_posts/2013/12/2013-12-06__Iniscan-Security-Best-Practices-phpini-Scanner.md

 #### And it's open source!

 One last reminder before wrapping this article up - the [Iniscan](https://github.com/psecio/iniscan) project is open source and hosted over on Github and is always open for contributions.
 It doesn't have to be code, either - there's always going to be things not thought of or specific to your configuration that might trip it up.
 If you come across those, [submit an issue](https://github.com/psecio/iniscan/issues) about it and it'll get worked.
+The project has already gained some attention, both on Github and a good number of installs via Packagist, but it can always use input or pull requests to help make it even better.

 It's my hope that this tool will be a helpful way for the PHP community to help with server-side security in a simple but effective way.
 The project's always looking for good ideas and "what's next", so if you have some good suggestions or even just general feedback, [let me know](mailto:iniscan@phpdeveloper.org)!